 Research Implemented by IPA: Yes

 In Latin America, governments commonly use their armed forces to combat high homicide rates, especially in urban areas.
 Advocates view these strategies as necessary to bring violent crime under control and allow social programs to take root, while opponents counter that militarized policing undermines human rights and exacerbates insecurity.
 However, little rigorous evidence exists on either side of this debate.
-This study evaluates the impact of a militarized policing program that deploys intensive, recurring army patrols to neighborhoods with the highest homicide rates in the city of Cali, Colombia, one of Latin America’s most violent cities.
-Researchers will compare the program to a comparison group that receives no militarized policing as well as a spillover group adjacent to blocks where militarized policing operates.
-The study will test the impact of the program on homicides and other violent crimes, as well as on citizens' perceptions of security and trust in government.
+This study evaluated the impact of a militarized policing program that deployed intensive, recurring army patrols to neighborhoods with the highest homicide rates in the city of Cali, Colombia, one of Latin America’s most violent cities.
+Researchers compared the program to a comparison group that received no militarized policing as well as a spillover group adjacent to blocks where militarized policing operated.
+The study tested the impact of the program on homicides and other violent crimes, as well as on citizens' perceptions of security and trust in government.

-The Psychosocial Impacts of Forced Idleness in Refugee Camps
+The Psychosocial Value of Employment in Refugee Camps

-Reshmaan Hussam, Fatima Tuz Zahra, Erin Kelley, Greg Kelley
+Researchers: Reshmaan Hussam, Fatima Tuz Zahra, Erin Kelley, Gregory Lane

 Location: Bangladesh